Recycled Greeting Cards Flower Craft For Kids

 I like the straw you used for a stem.

-Keep in mind that outcomes in process art activities should not be dependent on the expectation of the teacher, and will differ according to the imagination of each child.
-Imagination is a powerful creative tool!
+Keep in mind that outcomes in process art activities will differ according to the imagination and skill level of each child, and should not be dependent on expectations.

 Can you see other things to add to the picture?
 Maybe a bright yellow sun, or some fluffy white clouds?